 What is Federal Work-Study and how do I find a job?

-Federal Work-study is employment through the Federal Work Study (FWS) Program is based on financial need as determined from data reported on the FAFSA.
-If you are eligible for the FWS program, the maximum amount you may earn will appear on the Award Letter sent to you by our office.
+Federal Work-Study (FWS) is employment through the Federal Work-Study Program is based on financial need as determined from data reported on the FAFSA.
+If you are eligible for the FWS program, the maximum amount you may earn will appear on the award letter sent to you by our office.
 Your FWS funds will be provided to you via a biweekly paycheck for the hours you actually work.
 Earnings are not applied to your tuition and fee billing account.
-Students interview and are hired by prospective employers.
-Income earned through the FWS program can be excluded from total earnings on the subsequent year's FAFSA.
+Students interview and are hired by prospective employers or on- campus departments.
+Income earned through the FWS program can be excluded from total earnings on the subsequent year’s FAFSA.